peec/minibase/docs/routing.md

 `$this` is bound to the callback so you can use `$this->respond(response_key)->belonging_method()` to return a response.

+**Note!
+Its possible to inject custom response types, see events chapter of the documentation.**

 ## Regular expressions in routes